vinceskahan/junk/README.md

 The effect of the above is you should be able to "ssh my_remote_server" or "ssh x.x.x.x" and log right in with no password prompt.
 You will need to answer 'yes' when prompted the first time you try to ssh into that ip address or hostname alias.

-Then set up the weewx.conf RSYNC settings per the WeeWX documentation [https://www.weewx.com/docs/5.2/reference/weewx-options/stdreport/#rsync](LINK)
+5. Then edit the weewx.conf RSYNC settings per the WeeWX documentation [https://www.weewx.com/docs/5.2/reference/weewx-options/stdreport/#rsync](LINK) and restart weewx to make the changes take effect.